 Aesthetics and Ergonomics

-Industrial Product Design is a key factor in the commercial success of a product and every product design should start with research; who are the end-users, how will they use the product, what are the key benefits they are looking for, and what kind of styling will seduce them?
+Electronic Product Industrial Design (ID) is a key factor in the commercial success of a product and every product design should start with research; who are the end-users, how will they use the product, what are the key benefits they are looking for, and what kind of styling will seduce them?
 Our goal is to have the end-users rave about the new product to their friends, and often we achieve this not so much with the specifications as with the Aesthetics and Ergonomics.
 The mission of our industrial designers is to design a product which visually attractive and a joy to use, the two keys to selling more products.
 Our industrial designers work side by side with our mechanical and electronic engineers to ensure that the product design will not only meet its aesthetic and ergonomic targets but is also easy to manufacture in China.
 Our team also has extensive experience working with overseas industrial designers, so we welcome cooperation with product design firms.

 At the onset of every design project, our designers do extensive research into the basics— – Who are your end-users? – How will your product be used? – What does the design need to communicate?

 The main aspects of marketability are design and ergonomics.
-Design is about esthetics—if your product does not look appealing, it will not sell.
+Design is about esthetics.
+If your product does not look appealing, it will not sell.
 The value of a good industrial design is crystal clear: an attractive design not only helps to sell more products, but it also allows you to charge higher prices, which means that the actual profit per unit can be a multiple of the profit on a so-so looking product.
-Ergonomics, on the other hand, focuses on the human interaction with a product: How does it feel in your hand?
+Ergonomics, on the other hand, focuses on human interaction with a product: How does it feel in your hand?
 Do the shape and contours conform to the part of the body that comes into contact with the device?
-Our designers have the skills and the experience to design products in which the design and ergonomics work together to deliver an attractive, easy to use product.
+Our designers have the skills and the experience to design products in which the design and ergonomics work together to deliver an attractive, easy-to-use product.

 Design for Manufacturing

-While design and ergonomics are instrumental to making a product marketable, they alone do not guarantee success.
+While design and ergonomics are instrumental in making a product marketable, they alone do not guarantee success.
 Careful consideration of production in the initial stage is crucial because a sizeable percentage of the product’s lifecycle cost is committed at this time (cost of materials, production of parts, and assembly).
 Titoma’s designers integrate design and industrialization into a single process, with the goal of designing a product that is easily and economically manufactured.
 This is achieved by early collaboration with mechanical and electronic engineers and production specialists to produce a design that fulfills price and manufacturing parameters.

 The basic guidelines of our industrial designers are: